jcolinhill/pyilc/README.md

 beam_files:['/path/to/location/beam_freq_X.txt',
             '/path/to/location/beam_freq_Y.txt',...]
 ```
 where '/path/to/location/beam_freq_X.txt' contains an array of shape (LMAX,2) where the first column specifies the $\ell$ and the second column specifies the beam at $\ell$.
-LMAX should be at least as high as the LMAX (maximum multipole) at which the NILC is being performed (this is a user-specified parameter in the input file -- see below).
+LMAX should be at least as high as the ELLMAX (maximum multipole) at which the NILC is being performed (this is a user-specified parameter in the input file -- see below).

 **The maps should all be in units of CMB thermodynamic temperature, $\mu \mathrm{K}_{\mathrm{CMB}}$**.

 #### Frequency coverage

 In order to calculate the SED of a given component, the code needs to know what frequencies the maps correspond to.
-There are two options: delta-bandpasses and performing bandpass integration.
+There are two options: delta-function passbands and performing passband integration.
 The former can be indicated by including the following in the input file:
 ```
 bandpass_type: 'DeltaBandpasses'
 freqs_delta_ghz: [freq_X, freq_Y, ...]
 ```
-where freq_X refers to the frequency (**in gHZ**) of the appropriate input map (the order should be the same as that of freq_map_files).
-To perform bandpass interation, the following should be indicated in the input file:
+where freq_X refers to the frequency (**in GHz**) of the appropriate input map (the order should be the same as that of freq_map_files).
+To perform passband integration, the following should be indicated in the input file:
 ```
 bandpass_type: 'ActualBandpasses'
 freq_bp_files: ['/path/to/location/bandpass_freq_X.txt',
                 '/path/to/location/bandpass_freq_Y.txt',,...]

 ```
-where '/path/to/location/bandpass_freq_X.txt' is a file containing the bandpass (check format!!) of the appropriate input map (again, the order should be the same as that of freq_map_files).
+where '/path/to/location/bandpass_freq_X.txt' is a file containing the passband (first column = frequency in GHz, second column = transmission in the same convention as used in Planck) of the appropriate input map (again, the order should be the same as that of freq_map_files).

 ### Specifying the resolution of the output ILC map

-the Lmax used in all spherical harmonic transformations should be specified with
+The maximum multipole (ELLMAX) used in all spherical harmonic transformations should be specified with
 ```
-ELLMAX: Lmax
+ELLMAX: ELLMAX
 ```
 The N_side of the output map should be specified with
 ```